 She is the ship's communication officer.
 In Swahili her name means "Freedom".
-Uhura is a native of the United States of Africa.
+Uhura is from Earth.
 She delights in singing during her off hours, and is an expert in communications when on duty.

 ENSIGN PAVEL CHEKOV

 The ship's navigation officer.
 Reliable, but brash and inexperienced.
 The U.S.S.
 Enterprise[TM] is his first space assignment.
 Raw material waiting to be honed by Kirk.
 Chekov was born outside of Moscow in Russia.